 Using Mobile Technology to Assist Reopening Initiatives

-To assist freight and shipping operators with their safe resumption initiatives, iAuditor by SafetyCulture offers free, ready-to-use digital checklists to guide safety practices and keep workers healthy amidst the COVID-19 pandemic.
+To assist freight and shipping operators with their safe resumption initiatives, SafetyCulture (formerly iAuditor) offers free, ready-to-use digital checklists to guide safety practices and keep workers healthy amidst the COVID-19 pandemic.

 Disclaimer: Please note that these checklists are hypothetical examples and provide basic information only.
 They are not intended to take the place of medical advice, diagnosis, or treatment.
 You should also seek professional advice to determine if the use of such checklists are permissible in your workplace or jurisdiction.